This post may contain affiliate links and we earn when you purchase through one. You can read the full disclosure here.

 Condensation is simply the droplets of water around the bottle due to washing.

-Usually, when there are still droplets of water in the bottle after sterilizing, it may prevent you from putting powder formula in the bottle.
+Usually, when you clean your bottle, it may prevent you from putting powder formula in the bottle since it’s still wet.

 Or even putting them away in the cupboard since you’d want them to be dry before doing that.

-The most important function of sterilization is to kill bacteria that survive in breast milk.
+The most important benefit of sterilization is to kill bacteria that thrive in breast milk.
 This is why it’s important to clean the bottles thoroughly if you are not using sterilization.

 That’s why some moms prefer using a dishwasher.
 This is because it has a higher temperature than handwashing, thus killing microorganisms that might spread to your baby’s food.